Self-organised quantum dots in marginally twisted MoSe$_2$/WSe$_2$ and MoS$_2$/WS$_2$ bilayers: Results and Discussion

 Note that QD formation in marginally twisted structures qualitatively differs from band energy profiles in stronger misaligned P-bilayers with $\theta\geq 2^{\circ}$, where the band edges at K-valley shift into Mo$_t$X$_b$ stacking areas, see Extended data Fig. \ref{fig5:eg_modulation}.
 This crossover agrees with the findings of Refs. \cite{Yu2017,FuPRB2018,MalicNanoLett2020}.
 In addition, for MoS$_2$/WS$_2$ with $\theta\approx1.8^{\circ}$ and MoSe$_2$/WSe$_2$ with $\theta\approx2.4^{\circ}$ the energy profile for interlayer interband exciton resembles an antidot superlattice more than an array of QDs.
 This contrasts with the persistence up to $\theta\sim 3.5^{\circ}$ of shallow QD arrays for both electrons and holes based at X$_t$X$_b$ areas in AP-bilayers.

-Spectral features of the interlayer interband emissions of self-organised QDs of marginally twisted bilayers are sketched on the bottom insets in Fig. \ref{Fig:XX_band_edge}, color coded according to the emitted photon polarization, listed in Table \ref{Tab:polar}.
-Energy separation, $\delta E$, between the QD transition and the iX inside the domains was computed as,
+{\bf Spectral characteristics of self-organised QDs.} Spectral features of the interlayer interband emissions of self-organised QDs of marginally twisted bilayers are sketched on the bottom insets in Fig. \ref{Fig:XX_band_edge}. \,\,Energy separation, $\delta E$, between the QD transition and the iX inside the domains was computed as,

 Here, $E_{\rm iX}$ is the iX energy and $\varepsilon_{e/h}^{(s)}$ are the energies of the electron/hole $s$-states $\psi_{e/h}^{(s)}$ inside quantum well.
 We also take into account the interlayer e-h attraction, $V_{eh}$, screened by the in-plane susceptibility of TMDs and hBN environment \cite{DanovichPRB} (see details in Sections S2, S3 in SI).
+The computed dependences of $\delta E(\theta)$ for MoX$_2$/WX$_2$ bilayers (X=Se,S) are shown in Fig. \ref{Fig:SPEenergies}.
+We find that the QD line can be tuned across a 0.8-1.2\,eV spectral interval (telecom range) for $0.3^{\circ}\leq\theta\leq 1^{\circ}$ in MoSe$_2$/WSe$_2$ and for $0^{\circ}\leq\theta\leq 0.5^{\circ}$ in MoS$_2$/WS$_2$.
+In Fig. \ref{Fig:SPEenergies} the computed data for electrons in AP-MoS$_2$/WS$_2$ are terminated at $\theta=0.6^{\circ}$, because for a larger misalignment the K-valley conduction band profile starts resembling an antidot lattice with maxima at the 2H domains (see Fig. \ref{fig:band_edges_moire}(b)).